 Seniors Week 2016 was held from Sunday 6 November to Sunday 13 November.

-Eligible seniors can get SilverSport funding for a range of sport or active recreation activities delivered by clubs, community organisations, businesses and recreation centres.
+Eligible seniors can get SilverSport funding for a range of sport or active recreation activities such as swimming, gym memberships, bowls, yoga and more.
 To be eligible, applicants need to be residents of the trial areas, aged 60 years or over and have a health care card or pensioner concession card.